OGGM/oggm/docs/input-data.rst

 EndDate             not included
 ==================  ===========================  ======================

-For Greenland and Antarctica, OGGM does not take into account the connectivity level between the Glaciers and the Ice sheets.
+For Greenland and Antarctica peripheral glaciers, OGGM does not take into account the connectivity level between the Glaciers and the Ice sheets.
 We recommend to the users to think about this before they run the task: ``workflow.init_glacier_directories``.